 Auger Spree: Although this card isn’t giant and splashy, minus-4 to toughness is nothing to sneeze at.
 It’s fairly metagame dependent, but this is the kind of card that gets better as decks become more defined and threats are more easily identifiable.

-Detention Sphere: The better Oblivion Ring, this card will be blowing people out of the water until they learn to play around it.
+Detention Sphere: The better online slots Oblivion Ring, this card will be blowing people out of the water until they learn to play around it.
 Getting rid of multiple copies of whatever is bothering you can’t be overlooked, and I imagine Detention Sphere will be one of the premier removal spells for a long while.

 Cyclonic Rift: While it’s not technically removal, this Into the Roil/Evacuation is going to see a lot of play.
 The upside is huge, and the ability to bounce anything, even planeswalkers threatening to ultimate, at instant speed is just too sweet.

-Ultimate Price: We’ll have to wait and see what creatures start swinging into the red zone, but I imagine Ultimate Price will see play in several places.
+Ultimate Price: We’ll have to wait and see what creatures start swinging into online casino the red zone, but I imagine Ultimate Price will see play in several places.
 It’s certainly no Abrupt Decay, but it will get the job done.

 Dying to Brew